-Hialeah hospital worker killed in hit-and-run
+Hialeah Hospital worker killed in hit-and-run

 HIALEAH, FLA.
 (WSVN) - A hospital worker full of life was killed in a tragic hit-and-run crash.
 Now, a heartbroken family is left to cope with the pain of losing their loved one.

-“We are very sad, because he was just 34 years old,” said Katiuska Fernandez.
+Holding back tears, Katiuska Fernandez on Wednesday told 7News about the tragic loss of her nephew Leonardo Gil.

-Holding back tears, Katiuska Fernandez told 7News about the tragic loss of her nephew Leonardo Gil.
+“We are very sad, because he was just 34 years old,” she said.

-She said he was riding his motorcycle home from his job at Hialeah Hospital Tuesday night.
+Fernandez said her nephew was riding his motorcycle home from his job at Hialeah Hospital, Tuesday night.

 “The only thing that we know is the people left him on the street and left,” said Fernandez.